-AAIMS Executive Committee (Elected at AGM October 2019)
+AAIMS Executive Committee (Elected 2021)

 Raihan Ismail is an ARC DECRA fellow and a lecturer at the Centre for Arab and Islamic Studies, ANU.
 She was the co-recipient of the Max Crawford Medal in 2018, awarded by the Australian Academy of the Humanities for ‘outstanding achievement in the humanities by an early-career scholar’.
 Since 2015 Raihan has co-convened the Political Islam seminar series for various Commonwealth government agencies, including AGD and Defence.
 She is a regular commentator in Australian and international media on Islam and Middle East politics and appeared as a panelist on the ABC’s Q&A program in 2016.
 She has published in academic and non-academic outlets.
 She is the author of Saudi Clerics and Shia Islam, published by Oxford University Press in 2016.
 She is currently working on a book project on the transnational networks of Salafi clerics in Egypt, Kuwait and Saudi Arabia, under contract with Oxford University Press.